zaataylor/time-tracking/README.md

 ## Description

 This is the code for the time tracking experiment that I did during the Fall 2020 semester.
+You can use the code to get JSON-formatted data of all of your Clockify time entries in your active workspace.

 A writeup of my findings will be posted soon, and this README will be updated with its location.

-This is really just something I did for fun, so I'm not planning on making any major updates to the code for the project after this, aside from adding some visualization-related code.
+This is really just something I did for fun, so I'm not planning on making any major updates to the code for the project after this, aside from possibly adding some visualization-related code.
+One of the known limitations of the code is that it chooses whatever is designated as your active workspace by default.
+Since I am a first-time Clockify user and only have one active workspace, this was not an issue for me, but you may have to rework the code if you have more workspaces and this causes problems for you.

 ## Getting Started